menganha/tiled_map_editor/README.md

   sudo apt-get install python3-tk
   ```
 #### Pillow
 Pillow provides the program with a quick and easy way to load, draw, and manipulate images.
 To run this python script, you will need the Pillow imaging library.
-To install the Pillow, run the following commands:
+To install the Pillow library, run the following commands:

 ```
 python3 -m pip install --upgrade pip